 *Experiential and educational experience to recover the link with nature, through home-grown urban farming. *Harvest foods grown by themselves, always fresh, without having to buy them. *Obtain organic and therapeutic products. *Give life to spaces. *Get additional income, having food, fish or plants to sell.

-This project teaches with a participate, experiential and reflective methodology with activities of sowing, recycling, conservation of the environment.
+This project teaches with a participate, experiential and reflective methodology with activities of sowing, recycling, conservation of the environment, and entrepreneurship opportunities .
 For every child or young person who learns to cultivate products in their own home, a complete family can benefit.
 Currently, sowing and harvesting courses are given to 200 children, young people and adults per month.